-To set up recurring contributions, close the Promote box and select the "Edit" button on the form navbar.
+To set up recurring contributions, close the pop-up and select the "Edit" button on the form navbar.

-Then select "Recurring settings" in the form editor.
+Then select "Recurring settings" tab in the form editor.

 Here you can choose to use unlimited monthly contributions or set a specified number of monthly contributions.
 We recommend using unlimited monthly contributions.
-Once you've chosen your settings, save them by clicking the orange "Publish changes" button at the bottom of the form editor.
-After publishing, close the form editor and select Promote again.
-Your choice will affect what you enter into the Recurring section here.
-If you selected “Use unlimited monthly contributions,” enter “1” in the box.
-If you selected “Use specified duration monthly contributions,” write the number of months you want contributions to recur in the box.
+Once you've chosen your settings, save them by clicking the green "Publish" button at the top.
+After publishing, close the form editor and select "Promote" again.
+Your recurring settings will affect what you enter into the "Recurring" section of the "Promote" pop-up.
+If you selected “Use unlimited monthly contributions,” enter “1” in the field.
+If you selected “Use specified duration monthly contributions,” write the number of months you want contributions to recur in the field.

 When you’re done creating your refcode and presetting your link, copy the link at the top of the page and place it in a fundraising email or on your website.

 You can make as many refcodes as you’d like using this generator.
 Just copy the new link each time you make a new refcode.
 For example, you could make a refcode for every person on your team to send to their contacts by using their names.

 If you’re comfortable, you can also add the refcode, preset contribution amount, or recurring parameter to your links without using our generator.
 To do this, start by adding a “?” after your link.
 Then add each parameter (“refcode=”, “amount=”, or “recurring=”) after the question mark.
 Separate the parameters with ampersands.
 The order of the parameters does not matter.